There's a good chance your employer can legally fire you for working a second job or even an occasional side hustle.

 Working as much as you can to earn as much money as possible might seem like the epitome of American capitalism.
-But, believe it or not, working a second job or even an occasional side hustle.
-We explain the rules below.
+But, believe it or not, working a second job can sometimes put your other job at risk.

 Unless you have an employment contract that limits your employer's right to fire you, you are most likely an at-will employee.
 (Montana employees are the exception, as it's the only state that protects employees from being fired without cause.)

 Some states have laws that prohibit employers from taking action against employees based on their legal off-duty conduct.
 The language and protections offered by these laws vary from state to state.
 Some apply only to an employee's use of legal products, such as tobacco.
 Others apply more broadly to any legal activities.

 However, many states do not have broad off-duty conduct laws.
 If you work in one of these states, then your employer is probably free to fire you for working a second job.

 Of course, most employers don't fire employees on a whim.
 It makes no sense to get rid of workers who are doing a good job, and it costs time and money to hire and train replacements.
 So why would an employer want to fire you for moonlighting?

 For these reasons, some companies have adopted policies about moonlighting.
-For example, a company might prohibit moonlighting altogether.
+For example, a company might prohibit working second jobs altogether.
 Or, a company might require employees to report any outside work to their manager or the human resources department, so the company can decide whether to allow the second job.

 If you have signed a noncompete contract with your employer, that might also limit your right to moonlight, especially for competing companies.
 A few states (including California) don't allow noncompete contracts.
 In most states, however, a court will hold you to the terms of a reasonable noncompete, including a promise not to start or work for a competing company.